 Adherence and Support

-A recent study in Canada with 1,305 patients confirmed that once viral suppression was initially achieved, adherence of at least 95% or greater was needed: after adjusting for duration of suppression, individuals with adherence less than 95% were 11% more likely to rebound i.e., experience an HIV viral load increase, than those who were adherent 95% or more of the time (Lima et al., 2010).
-However, adherence requirement of over 95% are based on the use of unboosted protease inhibitors (PI), which are less available in resource-limited settings (Chung et al., 2011).
+A study in Canada with 1,305 patients confirmed that once viral suppression was initially achieved, adherence of at least 95% or greater was needed to maintain viral suppression: after adjusting for duration of suppression, individuals with adherence less than 95% were 11% more likely to rebound, i.e., experience an HIV viral load increase, than those who were adherent 95% or more of the time (Lima et al., 2010).
+However, the adherence requirement of over 95% is based on the use of unboosted protease inhibitors (PI), which are less available in resource-limited settings (Chung et al., 2011).
 In resource-limited settings, most antiretroviral regimens contain non-nucleoside reverse transcriptase inhibitors (NNRTI), such as nevirapine or efavirenz, which have long half-lives and may remain in the patients body for weeks.
 Thus, antiretroviral resistance may not occur in patients on NNRTI regimens until their adherence drops below 80% (Cressey et al., 2005 cited in Chung et al., 2011).
 Still, treatment adherence remains critical to viral suppression and improved survival.

 Addressing Barriers to Treatment Adherence is Critical to Maintaining High Levels of Retention